PRIVACY NOTICE : YOUR PERSONAL INFORMATION - GENERAL DATA PROTECTION REGULATION (GDPR)

 What information I hold and what I do with it

-In order to give professional reflexology treatments, I will need to ask for and keep information about your health.
-I will only use this for informed reflexology treatments and any advice I give as a result of your treatment.
+In order to give professional reflexology and complementary therapy treatments, I will need to ask for and keep information about your health.
+I will only use this for informed reflexology and complementary therapy treatments and any advice I give as a result of your treatment.
 The information to be held is:

 •Your contact details

-I will NOT share your information with anyone else without explaining why it is necessary and getting your explicit consent.
+I will NOT share your information with anyone else (other than as required for legal process) without explaining why it is necessary and getting your explicit consent.

-I will keep your information for the following periods: 8 years after last treatment (or until the child is 25 or if 17 when treated then 26) - in line with the lawful basis listed above.
+I will keep your information for the following periods: 8 years after your last treatment; law regarding children's record: record to be kept until the child is 25 or, if 17 when treated, then to 26 years old).

 Your data will not be transferred outside the EU without your consent.